-It may so happen that you might need to increase your partition size of an existing drive.
+It may so happen that you might need to increase the partition size of an existing drive.
 One option is where you get a new hard disk, but if you have enough space on the primary drive, you can increase/decrease the size to create more space.
-In this post, we will suggest how to increase Partition space or hard disk space by extending feature in Windows 10
+In this post, we will suggest how to increase Partition space or hard disk space by extending features in Windows 11/10

 If you have a brand new machine where you don’t have any data on your hard drive, delete and recreate partitions instead of messing with the Extend Partitions fundamentals.
 That would be a lot easier.